Sterilization by Laparoscopy

 What is sterilization by laparoscopy?

-Sterilization by laparoscopy is a common procedure used to perform tubal ligation in women.
-Tubal ligation is a method of sterilization that involves obstruction of the fallopian tubes.
+Sterilization by laparoscopy is a surgical procedure that provides permanent birth control for women.
+Female sterilization involves obstruction or removal of the fallopian tubes.

 The fallopian tubes are on either side of the uterus and extend toward the ovaries.
 They receive eggs from the ovaries and transport them to the uterus.
-Once the fallopian tubes are closed, the man's sperm can no longer reach the egg.
+Once the fallopian tubes are closed or removed, the man's sperm can no longer reach the egg.

-Laparoscopy enables the physician to complete tubal ligation by making a small incision near the navel.
+Laparoscopy enables the physician to complete tubal ligation or tubal removal by making a small incision near the navel.
 This smaller incision reduces recovery time after surgery and the risk of complications.
-In most cases, the woman can leave the surgery facility within 4 hours after laparoscopy.
+In most cases, the woman can leave the surgery facility within four hours after laparoscopy.

 Am I ready for sterilization?

 A woman should carefully weigh her decision to undergo sterilization by laparoscopy.
-Though this procedure has been successfully reversed in some women, in almost all cases it causes a permanent loss of fertility.
+Though this procedure has been successfully reversed in some women, the procedure is intended to produce permanent loss of fertility.

-Women who are unsure if they still want children should choose a less permanent form of contraception, such as birth control pills, an intrauterine device (IUD), or a barrier method (such as a diaphragm).
+Women who are unsure if they still want children should choose a reversible form of contraception, such as birth control pills, an intrauterine device (IUD), or a barrier method (such as a diaphragm).
 Discuss these alternatives with your physician.